ansible-community/github-action-run-nox/README.md

       (default:&nbsp;<code>""</code>)
     </td>
     <td>
-      Extra arguments to pass to all sessions.
-If left empty, no additional arguments will be passed
+      Extra arguments to be passed to nox sessions.
+If empty, no extra arguments are passed.
+Can be a space-separated list of arguments.
       <br>
       Example: <code>--check</code>.
     </td>